icq4ever/vsOFCodeTemplate/readme.md

-# openFrameworks empty project template for vscode support msbuild on windows
+# openFrameworks empty project template for cross-platform vscode setup

 this template is include :
+- support msbuild on windows
-- build/run/update addon tasks for vscode on windows
+- build/run/update addon tasks for vscode on windows/linux/mac
 - launching debug/release app
 - read addon.make and update addon, vs filter update using powershell script
 - run powershell script on WSL (with alias)